aadm/aadm.github.io/content/2018-01-01-two-sides-of-photography.md

 Lucky for me, Susan Sontag gives me hope:

 > Photographic seeing meant an aptitude for discovering beauty in what everybody sees but neglects as too ordinary.
 >[...]
-> The proper moment is when one can see thngs in a fresh way
+The proper moment is when one can see thngs in a fresh way
-> While most peoepl taking photographs are only seconding received notions of the beautiful, ambitious professionals usually think they are challenging them.
+> While most people taking photographs are only seconding received notions of the beautiful, ambitious professionals usually think they are challenging them.
 According to heroic modernists like Weston, the photographer's venture is elitist, prophetic, subversive, revelatory.

 If there is another side to be part of, maybe it's the one where the late Saul Leiter happens to be, together with Jay Meisel and Patrick Laroque.
 I wonder if there's any space left; must be pretty tight, squeezed between those two larger sides.